My shop

 • Elastane: 2–5%

-Wool is present, but its effect is limited by industrial knit structures and high synthetic content.
+Wool is present, but its effect is limited by industrial knitting structures and high synthetic content.

 1.3 Higher segment and outdoor/premium products